 The young women leaders also conduct sessions on Sexual and Reproductive Health, informing their communities about the use of contraception and encouraging them to get tested for HIV.
 Charity runs an after-school club for girls and boys, creating a safe space for them to discuss serious issues including early marriage and sexual health.

 “We are seeing ourselves to be leaders, who are going to change this world.
 Most of us will be leaders for this world.”

-Today, as a teacher and role model in her community, Charity is happy to see the positive change that she and her CAMA sisters are driving.
-Not only are CAMA members returning vulnerable children to school and fighting child marriage, but through their businesses they are bringing increased prosperity and opportunity to the area.
-There are now shops and restaurants owned by CAMA members which employ others and source their produce from agribusinesses run by their peers.
+Today, as a teacher and role model in her community, Charity is happy to see the positive change that our African-led movement is driving.
+Not only are CAMFED Association members returning vulnerable children to school and fighting child marriage, but through their businesses they are bringing increased prosperity and opportunity to the area.
+There are now shops and restaurants owned by CAMFED Association members which employ others and source their produce from agribusinesses run by their peers.

-The positive impact of Charity and her CAMA sisters is creating waves not only in their rural community, but across Africa and the world.
-In November 2018, Charity was invited to attend an event hosted by The Queen’s Commonwealth Trust in Lusaka, where she led CAMA singing for an audience of young leaders, including the organization’s President, The Duke of Sussex.
-Charity is proud to use her voice to raise the profile of CAMA and of the urgent issues they are tackling.
+The positive impact of our audacious leaders is creating waves not only in their rural communities, but across Africa and the world.
+In November 2018, Charity was invited to attend an event hosted by The Queen’s Commonwealth Trust in Lusaka.
+There, she led members of her local CAMFED Association chapter to sing for an audience of young leaders, including the organization’s President, The Duke of Sussex.
+Charity is proud to use her voice to raise the profile of CAMFED and the urgent issues our movement is tackling.

-Charity leads her fellow CAMA members in song, practicing for a special event organized by The Queen's Commonwealth Trust in Lusaka, Zambia.
+Charity leads her fellow CAMFED Association members in song, practicing for a special event organized by The Queen's Commonwealth Trust in Lusaka, Zambia.